QAInsights/Streamlit-JMeter/README.md

 Streamlit is an open source framework for Machine Learning and Data Sciences team.
 You can build tools to visualize the data and interactive prototypes.

 ## Apache JMeter + Streamlit

+By integrating Streamlit with Apache JMeter, you can build machine learning models to train to detect anomalies from your JMeter test results.
+This project is just a beginning where you can execute and visualize the test results in interactive charts.

+## Prerequisities

+* Apache JMeter
+* Streamlit

+Use the latest version as possible.